TH-Aschaffenburg-Software-Design/teastore-service-demands/README.md

     - Place the binary next to `calibration.sh`
 7. Run the experiment script `calibration.sh <number=3>` (Optional: specify the number of replications, use the screen utility)
 8. Find the outputs in the generated folder `outputs/<TIMESTAMP>/`
+9. Optionally, run a statistical comparison of different runs with the script `scripts/statistical_comparison.py`

 ### Outputs